sakkarose/wazuh-provision/README.md

 - Malware hash sample CDB lists update automation
 - Velociraptor integration with SIGMA rules

+## Note

+1. SCA policies serve as a second method for malware detection in case of a network problem or a flooded event queue, which could cause the Wazuh server to miss important information.

 ## How-to

 ### Single-node Wazuh Cluster